approov/shipfast-api-protection/README.md

 ### ShipFast API

-Both the ShipFast mobile app ShipRaider will talk with the ShipFast API located at [server/shipfast-api](/server/shipfast-api), and we made i available at https://shipfast.demo.approov.io.
+Both the ShipFast mobile app ShipRaider will talk with the ShipFast API located at [server/shipfast-api](/server/shipfast-api), and we made it available at https://shipfast.demo.approov.io.

 The ShipFast API is versioned from `v1` to `v4` to reflect each demo stage, and you can access directly each stage as per: